Helena Brewers

 The Helena Brewers were a Minor League Baseball team in the Pioneer League located in Helena, Montana, from 1978 to 2018.
 The team played their home games at Kindrick Legion Field, which was built in 1939.
 They were affiliated with the Milwaukee Brewers (1985–2000, 2003–2018) and Philadelphia Phillies (1978–1983).

 Among the best-known players to play in Helena are Hall of Famer Ryne Sandberg, who started his career with the Phillies in Helena, Gary Sheffield, who started his career with the Helena Gold Sox in 1986, Jeff Cirillo and Mark Loretta who began their careers with the 1991 and 1993 Helena Brewers, respectively; and Milwaukee Brewers outfielder Ryan Braun.

 History

 The Helena Phillies joined the Pioneer League in 1978, giving Helena a professional baseball team for the first time in 64 years.
 In 1984, the Helena Gold Sox won the Pioneer League Championship, a rarity for an independent club.
 The team hooked on with the Milwaukee Brewers in 1985 and changed its name to the Helena Brewers in 1987.
 Helena won the league championship in back-to-back seasons in 1995 and 1996.
 The franchise moved to Provo, Utah, as the Provo Angels after the 2000 season.
-In 2003, the Medicine Hat Blue Jays moved to Helena, and the team once again became a Brewers affiliate.
+In 2003, the Medicine Hat Blue Jays moved to Helena, and the team once again became a Brewers affiliate, called the Helena Brewers.

+In 2015, David Denson, while playing for the Helena Brewers, which were then affiliated with the Milwaukee Brewers, became the first active player in affiliated professional baseball to come out as gay.

 The franchise left Helena for Colorado Springs, Colorado, after the 2018 season, where it would play as the Rocky Mountain Vibes.